 I was able to grow myself into a more confident public speaker cos I knew I had it in me.
 I was able to understand that introverts speak too, pretty well.
 Incase you don’t know, former US President Barack Obama is an introvert.
 Is he a fantastic public speaker?
 You know the answer.
 Need I mention more?

-Even though introverts have natural quiet traits, they can also make great public speakers.
+Even though introverts have naturally quiet traits, they can also make great public speakers.
 They can act out of character and deliver outstanding presentations.

 In this post, I’m going to share with you 5 public speaking tips for introverts, that helped my journey.
 Life is work-in-progress and we’re here to share and learn.
 Let’s get started shall we?
 Number 1…